 In response to the COVID-19 pandemic, the Aboriginal Centre (UNC 212 & 210) is currently closed.
 The Aboriginal Programs and Services team is working remotely and can be reached by email, please contact us if you have any questions or inquires.

-Aboriginal Student Advising
+Indigenous Student Advising

 Aboriginal Undergraduate Mentorship Program